The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of the stellar halo: The Simulations

 In the CS model, star particles form according to the Kennicutt-Schmidt law \citep{Kennicutt98}, in a stochastic manner \citep{Springel03}.
 Gas particles are eligible for star formation if they are denser than a critical value ($\rho_{\rm c}$) and are in a convergent flow.
 For these particles, the star formation rate (SFR) per unit volume is

 where $c_*$ is a star formation efficiency, $\rho$ is the gas density and $\tau_{\rm dyn}= (4\pi G \rho)^{-1/2}$ the dynamical time of the particle.
 Once formed, star particles are treated as single stellar populations (SSP) with a given Initial Mass Function (IMF), and return metals and energy to their surroundings during supernova (SN) explosions.
 As the interstellar medium (ISM) gets polluted, new stars are produced with higher metallicities, because star particles inherit the element abundances of the gas from which they form.
+We assume that each gas particle can produce a maximum of two stars.

-Our model includes treatments for chemical enrichment and energy feedback originated in Type II (SNII) and Type Ia (SNIa) events, based on assumptions for their rates, chemical yields and explosion times\footnote{We refer the interested reader to \cite{S05} for details on these assumptions; we note, however, that in some cases they have been modified for this work, as we describe in the next subsection.}.
-When a star explodes as SNII or SNIa, the associated chemical production is distributed into its $N_{\rm Ngb}$ gas neighbours, in proportions given by the SPH kernel.
+Our model includes treatments for chemical enrichment and energy feedback originated in Type II (SNII) and Type Ia (SNIa) events, based on assumptions for their rates, chemical yields and explosion times \citep{S05}, and the effects of stars in the AGB phase \citep{Poulhazan18}.
+When a star experiences a SNII/SNIa/AGB event, the associated chemical production is distributed into its $N_{\rm Ngb}$ gas neighbours, in proportions given by the SPH kernel.

 The CS model is based on a multiphase gas treatment which allows coexistence of dense and diffuse phases in the same spatial region; in this context, exploding stars will have well-defined hot and cold neighbours.
 We assume that both types of SNe eject the same amount of energy $E_{\rm SN}$ to the ISM, which is distributed in equal proportions to the local cold and hot gas phases of the exploding stars.
 Energy feedback into hot neighbors occurs at the time of explosion; however, for cold neighbors energy from successive explosions is instead accumulated and deposited only after a time-delay which depends on the local conditions of the cold and hot gas phases, as described in \cite{S06}.
 In this way, artificial loss of SN energy in high-density regions is prevented.
 Gas cooling is described using the metal-dependent tables of \cite{SD93}.